github/docs/content/README.md

 Index pages are the Table of Contents files for the docs site.
 Every product, category, and map topic subdirectory has an `index.md` that serves as the landing page.
 Each `index.md` must contain a `children` frontmatter property with a list of relative links to the child pages of the product, category, or map topic.

 **Important note**: The site only knows about paths included in `children` frontmatter.
 If a directory or article exists but is **not** included in `children`, its path will 404.

+### Homepage

+The homepage is the main Table of Contents file for the docs site.
+The homepage must have a complete list of `children`, like every [Index page](#index-page) but must also specify the `childGroups` frontmatter property that will be highlighted in the main content area.

+`childGroups` is an array of mappings containing a `name` for the group, an optional `icon` for the group, and an array of `children`.
+The `children` in the array must be present in the `children` frontmatter property.

 ### Creating new sublanding pages